CLOSED CHURCHES WITHIN THE

 met for many years in a schoolhouse.
 It

-was always on the five-point Maple Grove charge: Loyalville, Maple Grove,
+was always on the five-point Maple Grove charge: Loyalville,

-Meeker, Mooretown Ruggles.
-In October
+Maple Grove, Meeker, Mooretown Ruggles.

-church building.
+permanently close the church building.

 Final disposition:

-site was sold, the church building razed, and the property
+The site was sold, the

-divided into two lots – front and back – with a house built on each lot.
-The church building stood on the front lot,
+– with a house built on each lot.
+The

-the cement block outhouse facilities still stand on the back lot.
+block outhouse facilities still stand on the back lot.

-33. Miner’s Mills ME
+34. Miner’s Mills ME

 [no picture]